DraftShift/StealthChanger/UserMods/TheSin-/README.md

 - **SV08 Dockbar Brackets**

-- **PCB36 Mount** is an Fly SHT36 PCB mount for SC with HGX CNC Extruder.
-Requiers a 20mm standoff.
+- **PCB36 Mount** is an Fly SHT36/Nitehawk 36 PCB mount for SC with HGX CNC/Orbitor2 Extruder.
+Requiers a 25mm standoff.
 Original PCB mount is from [MapleLeafMakers](https://github.com/MapleLeafMakers), updated to fit V3.

 - **Belt Covers** For Voron v2, orignal from [Akio in the Voron Usermods](https://mods.vorondesign.com/details/LzEFU0RDHXUarF7y69x2Q), build with the SC Logo in open or raised for 2 colour printing